kosivantsov/mybible-cli-java/README.md

 ## Usage

+To use this application, you need to have at least one unzipped MyBible module stored in a folder on your computer.
+You can [download modules](#downloadmodules-bookmark) manually, or use a [command line module manager](https://github.com/kosivantsov/mybible-get).
 You can interact with the application via the executable JAR (`java -jar mybible-cli.jar ...`) or through a platform-specific launcher.
 For brevity, the examples below use `mybible-cli.jar`.

 ### CLI Mode